jackdewinter/pymarkdown/newdocs/src/plugins/rule_md054.md

 [url]: https://example.com
 ```

 > **Explanation**: The example uses a shortcut reference link (`[url]`).
+If the
-If the `shortcut-links` configuration value is set to `False`, this shortcut reference link violates the rule because that style is disabled.
+> `shortcut-links` configuration value is set to `False`, this shortcut reference
+> link violates the rule because that style is disabled.

-Unlike the previous reference-link example, this case uses an inline link whose label
+Unlike the previous reference-link example, this case uses an inline link whose
-and URL are identical and is triggered only when `inline-urls` is set to `False`.
+label and URL are identical and is triggered only when `inline-urls` is set to `False`.

 ```Markdown
 [https://example.com](https://example.com)
 ```

-> **Explanation**: The example uses an inline link whose label and URL are identical.
-If the `inline-urls` configuration value is set to `False`, this self-referencing inline link violates the rule because that style is disabled.
+> **Explanation**: The example uses an inline link whose label and URL are identical
+> If the `inline-urls` configuration value is set to `False`, this self-referencing
+> inline link violates the rule because that style is disabled.

 ### Correct Scenarios

-This rule does not trigger when an autolink (e.g., `<https://example.com>`) is used in a location where the `autolinks` configuration value remains `True`.
+This rule does not trigger when an autolink (e.g., `<https://example.com>`) is used
+in a location where the `autolinks` configuration value remains `True`.

 ```Markdown
 <https://example.com>
 ```

 > **Explanation**: The example uses an autolink.
-With the default configuration for `autolinks` set to `True`, autolinks are permitted, so the rule does not trigger on this construct.
+With the default configuration
+> for `autolinks` set to `True`, autolinks are permitted, so the rule does not trigger
+> on this construct.

-Unlike the previous autolink example, this case uses an inline link and satisfies the rule as long as `inline-links` has not been disabled.
+Unlike the previous autolink example, this case uses an inline link and satisfies
+the rule as long as `inline-links` has not been disabled.

 ```Markdown
 [link](https://example.com)
 ```

 > **Explanation**: The example uses an inline link.
-With the default configuration for `inline-links` set to `True`, inline links are permitted, so the rule does not trigger on this construct.
+With the default configuration
+> for `inline-links` set to `True`, inline links are permitted, so the rule does
+> not trigger on this construct.

-Unlike the preceding inline-link example, this case uses a full reference link and satisfies the rule as long as `full-links` has not been disabled.
+Unlike the preceding inline-link example, this case uses a full reference link and
+satisfies the rule as long as `full-links` has not been disabled.

 ```Markdown
 [link][url]